-At a law firm of KDLM's size, Matt Gaier's ability to devote the vast majority of his time to appellate work, writing briefs and arguing appeals, translates directly into the firm's prominent success at the appellate level.
+At a law firm of KDLM’s size, Matt Gaier’s ability to devote the vast majority of his time to appellate work, writing briefs and arguing appeals, contributes directly to the firm’s prominent success.

 Gaier argued Desiderio v.
 New York Hospital (tried to verdict by Tom Moore) in the State’s highest court, the New York State Court of Appeals, which upheld the largest judgment ever to a single plaintiff in the history of the State – $28.9 million.
 The decision also upheld principles of statutory interpretation on which Gaier had previously prevailed before the Court of Appeals in Bryant v.
 New York City Health & Hospital Corporation (tried to verdict by Judy Livingston).
 These decisions led to changes in the state’s structured judgment statute, affording even greater protections to malpractice plaintiffs throughout the state.